Make sense of your DNA

 Gene Inspector Pro provides non-clinical information for research, education, and general wellness review.
 The service is not reviewed, cleared, or approved by the FDA, and it does not diagnose, treat, prevent, mitigate, or cure any disease, condition, or disorder.

-Practitioners and consultations connected with Gene Inspector Pro do not provide medical opinions, clinical assessments, healthcare services, or any regulated professional care.
+Consultations or third-party professionals connected with Gene Inspector Pro do not provide medical opinions, clinical assessments, healthcare services, or any regulated professional care through the service.
 No physician-patient or licensed provider-patient relationship is created.

 Information from the service is not a substitute for professional medical advice, diagnosis, or treatment.
 Consult a licensed physician or qualified healthcare provider before making health-related decisions, especially if you have or suspect a medical condition.
-Use of the information is at your own risk.
+Please use this information as part of your own research and in consultation with your healthcare provider.